hanhanwu/Hanhan_Applied_DataScience/AI_Learning_Notes.md

 ### Benchmark Datasets
 * [VeganRibs benchmark][91] tests an LLM's skill at handling conflicts by seeing if it can follow system-level instructions even when a user's input tries to contradict them.
+* [DSR-Bench][95] is a benchmark for LLMs designed to test their structural reasoning ability: the ability to understand and manipulate data according to specific relationships such as order, hierarchy, and connectivity.
+  * [the data][96]

 ### Knowledge Graph
 * [kg-gen][94] converts any plain text into knowledge graph